Bankruptcy Understanding The Basics

-This is one of the most favored methods when it comes to bankruptcy as the debtor does not have to give up any of his or her property.
-It is important to note that to file for chapter 13 bankruptcy you must have a reliable form of income that will enable you to honor the repayment plan that is set up.
+One of the most favoured methods when it comes to bankruptcy as the debtor does not have to give up any of his or her property.
+It is important to note that to file for chapter 13 bankruptcy you must have a reliable form of income that will enable you to honour the repayment plan that is set up.

 Chapter 11 Bankruptcy

-Also known as reorganization, a chapter 11 bankruptcy is most often undertaken by businesses (and occasionally individuals) who are struggling financially.
+Also known as reorganisation, a chapter 11 bankruptcy is most often undertaken by businesses (and occasionally individuals) who are struggling financially.
 This type of bankruptcy is expensive and involves a considerable time commitment.
-It is sought out by those whose debts are more than what is permitted for a chapter 13 bankruptcy or who are in possession of a number of non-exempt assets, such as real estate for example.
+It is sought out by those whose debts are more than what is permitted for a chapter 13 bankruptcy or who are in possession of some non-exempt assets, such as real estate for example.
 If you are considering this form of bankruptcy, then you should consult with a lawyer right away.

 Chapter 12 Bankruptcy

-Chapter 12 bankruptcy is very similar to chapter 13 bankruptcy but it is for family farmers who have found themselves in financial trouble.
-In order to be eligible for this form of bankruptcy, approximately 80 percent of your debts must have arisen because of your farm.
+Chapter 12 bankruptcy is very similar to chapter 13 bankruptcy, but it is for family farmers who have found themselves in financial trouble.
+To be eligible for this form of bankruptcy, approximately 80 percent of your debts must have arisen because of your farm.

 The chapter 12 bankruptcy is not used very often.
-However if you run a farm and are having money concerns then you should speak to a lawyer in order to decide if this form of bankruptcy is right for you.
+However, if you run a farm and are having money concerns, then you should speak to a lawyer to decide if this form of bankruptcy is right for you.

 A Look at Chapter 7 and Chapter 13

-The majority of your assets must be sold and the money given to your creditors.
-On the other hand if you choose to file for chapter 13 bankruptcy then you are choosing to go with the adjustment of debts (also known as reorganization).
+The majority of your assets must get sold and the money given to your creditors.
+On the other hand, if you choose to file for chapter 13 bankruptcy then you are choosing to go with the adjustment of debts (also known as reorganisation).

-In this instance, you do not have to relinquish your assets but you do have to make enough money in order to satisfy a monthly payment arrangement whereby you will be expected to pay back all or most of your debts over a period of three to five years.
+In this instance, you do not have to relinquish your assets, but you do have to make enough money to satisfy a monthly payment arrangement whereby you will be expected to pay back all or most of your debts over a period of three to five years.

 Both the chapter 7 and 13 bankruptcies have their own sets of rules and exceptions.
 Here we take a look at both kinds of bankruptcies which are the most common throughout the United States.